 The Ballen Lab is always looking for motivated undergraduate students, graduate students, and postdocs to join.
 Send me an email at mjb0100(at)auburn.edu!

 We are located in the Department of Biological Sciences (DBS) at Auburn University.
 Auburn is a fantastic, affordable college town, and DBS is a vibrant and collaborative setting for discipline-based education research.
-We have great resources here to study education, including our friends over in the chemistry education research lab and the geosciences education research lab.
+We have great resources here to study education, including our friends over in the chemistry education research lab, the

 Dept. of Biological Sciences